snake2102/allora-huggingface/README.md

     chmod +x init.config
     ./init.config
     ```
-    These commands will:
-    - Automatically create Allora keys for your worker.
-    - Export the needed variables from the created account to be used by the worker node, bundle them with your provided `config.json`, and pass them to the node as environment variables.

 4. **Start the Services**

     Run the following command to start the worker node, inference, and updater nodes: